Students Gain Invaluable Skills in Construction Course

-Throughout Term 4, a group of Year 10 students participated in a civil construction taster course, giving them an introduction into life in the workforce.
+Throughout Term 4, a group of Year 10 students participated in a civil construction taster course.

 Students from Airds High School, Ashcroft High School, Campbelltown Performing Arts High School, Liverpool Boys High School and Thomas Reddall High School spent two days per week, over a five week period, learning about construction at TAFE NSW Macquarie Fields.

 Students receiving their certificates during the final week of the course.
 They are pictured with Emma Taylor, My Gateway’s School Based Coordinator.
 Photo: My Gateway.

 The course was aimed at students with an interest in taking on a school based apprenticeship in the construction industry.
 The students completed four accredited units specific to construction.
 This has given them a head-start as they move into the next phase of their lives.

 TAFE NSW teachers, Christian White and Steven Denholm, said courses like this are invaluable to young people wanting trade careers.